 Dishwasher energy running costs

-Don't just look at a dishwasher's price tag, use our tool to work out what the lifetime cost of your dishwasher will be before you buy.
+Don't just look at a dishwasher's price tag – use our tool before you buy, to work out what the lifetime cost of your dishwasher will be.

 Put us to the test